SreenivasVRao/sreenivasvrao.github.io/_pages/about.md

   - /about.html
 ---

-**Hello. :)**
+Hi, I'm Sreenivas.
 I'm currently an R&D Software Engineer at [WeRide.ai](WeRide.ai) in San Jose.
 I work on the Computer Vision team there, solving challenges in bringing autonomous taxis to the market!

 Previously, I was a Masters student in the [College of Information & Computer Sciences](https://www.cics.umass.edu/), at UMass Amherst.
 I worked with [Prof. Erik Learned-Miller](http://people.cs.umass.edu/~elm/), [Prof. Liangliang Cao](http://people.cs.umass.edu/~llcao/) and [Huaizu Jiang](https://people.cs.umass.edu/~hzjiang/).
 I was mainly focused on Video Interpolation and Self Supervised Learning.